ga4gh/workflow-execution-service-schemas/README.md

 What is WES?
 ============

-This is the home of the Workflow Execution Schema proposal.
-The Workflow Execution Schema is a minimal common API describing how a user can submit workflow requests to workflow execution systems in a standardized ways.
+The Workflow Execution Schema is a minimal common API describing how a user can submit workflow requests to workflow execution systems in standardized ways.
 Workflow execution engines (SevenBridges, FireCloud, etc) can support this API so users can make workflow requests programmatically, adding the ability to scale up.
 In addition, these workflow services could have (and probably do have) UIs that would (possibly) use this API under the hood to facilitate workflow execution requests.